syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

                 //Continue the PowerPoint to PDF conversion by setting the isContinueConversion as true. isContinueConversion = true;
             }
-			else
-			{
-				//Skips the PowerPoint to Pdf conversion by setting isContinueConversion value as false. isContinueConversion = false;
-			}
         }
         return isContinueConversion;
     }